 I use un-activated Oxine to disinfect (1/4 teaspoon per gallon of water).
 Oxine is 200x more effective than chlorine bleach & safer.
 It quickly biodegrades into common table salt.
 Learn more about Oxine here and here.

 QUARANTINE newly acquired birds properly.
 Better yet, don’t bring birds that have lived on another property into the flock at all, particularly from a swap meet, auction or a seller that is not NPIP certified.
-It’s just not worth the risk of losing one’s entire flock.
+It’s just not worth the risk of losing your entire flock.

 Be aware of the symptoms of avian influenza (above) and report sick birds IMMEDIATELY to any of the following: